-Haze is the scattering of light by a nearly clear specimen that results in a slightly cloudy appearance when the sample is viewed in transmission.
+Haze is the scattering of light by a nearly-clear specimen that results in a slightly cloudy appearance when the sample is viewed in transmittance.

 Haze is measured by calculating the ratio of the diffuse/scattered light relative to the total light transmitted by a specimen.

 Haze in conformance with ASTM D1003 Part B can be measured on most of HunterLab’s sphere instruments: ColorQuest XE, ColorQuest II Sphere, UltraScan XE, UltraScan PRO, and UltraScan VIS.